TheoryOfNekomata/formxtra/docs/00-rationale.md

 inconsistencies in setting up each field value depending on the form library being used.

-Upon retrieving the field values somehow, some libraries attempt to duplicate the values of the fields as they change, for instance by attaching event listeners and storing the new values into some internal object or map.
+Upon retrieving the field values somehow, some libraries attempt to duplicate the values of the fields as they change, for instance by attaching event listeners and storing the new values into some internal store such as an object or a map.
 This is then retrieved by some other exposed function or mechanism within that library.
 This is common with reactive frameworks, where changes to the document are essential to establish functionality and improved user experience.

+This is why `formxtra` was made, in order to show a very simplistic and straightforward relation between the form as interacted with the user, and the state of the form controls as it is manifested in the DOM.